buaban/lighthouse/docs/plugins.md

 To develop a Lighthouse plugin, you'll need to write three things:

-1. A `package.json` file to define your plugin's dependencies and point to.
+1. A `package.json` file to define your plugin's dependencies and point to your `plugin.js` file.
-1. A `plugin.js` file to configure your plugin's audits, category name, and scoring.
+1. A `plugin.js` file to declare your plugin's audits, category name, and scoring.
 1. Custom audit files that will contain the primary logic of the checks you want to perform.

 To see a fully functioning example, see our [plugin recipe](./recipes/lighthouse-plugin-example/readme.md).